 Maple Spiced Pear and Walnut Baked Brie with warmly-spiced caramelized pears, walnuts, pumpkin seeds, and golden raisins atop gooey baked brie.
 This ultra tasty appetizer is packed with flavor and perfect for sharing during all of your fall festivities

 I found it only appropriate that I should share an ooey gooey melty cheese recipe while I’m travelling in Switzerland, a.k.a. the Melted Cheese Capital of the World (<- don’t quote me on that 😉 ).

-It’s particularly useful when you’re in a bind and need to whip out a shmancy, yet cost effective and SUPER QUICK appetizer because you’re like me and your procrastinate all the things in life.
+It’s particularly useful when you’re in a bind and need to whip out a fancy, yet cost effective and super quick appetizer because you’re like me and your procrastinate all the things in life.